 Open the file explorer and click on This PC.
-Right-click on the disk drive that you want to clean up and select Properties and then click on Disk Cleanup.
+Right-click on the disk drive that you want to clean up, select Properties, and click on Disk Cleanup.
 If you want more options, you can click on Clean up system files.
-Remember to go through these files, checking the boxes that you deem useless to your laptop and then click OK.
+Remember to go through these files, check the boxes you deem useless to your laptop and then click OK.

-I do this regularly, so you can see no significant space occupied by these junk files on my laptop.
+I do this regularly so that you can see no significant space occupied by these junk files on my laptop.

 Suppose Windows Cleanup misses some junk files; there is an external cleaner software available for free that you can download, install, and use.
 The most common one is CCleaner.
 For more tips on how to increase your laptop’s storage for better performance, read our post on how to increase laptop storage.